 Maintaining code quality also means ensuring that the code appears in the designated print box and not the branded area on the product.
 High production speeds can have a visible impact on the code, resulting in examples where the data is not printed within the designated code area, or the code appears ‘stretched’ across the label or surface.

 Inaccuracies in your code quality is a result of your coder not being correctly configured to the production line.
 For example, the distance between the product and the printhead, and the angle of the printhead set up correctly to work in cohesion with the speed of the production line.

+II.
 Thou shall ensure ink satellites do not appear around coded area

 The presence of ink satellites (small drops accompanying the main, larger ink drop ejected from the printhead) around the code affect its legibility.
 Ink plays such a critical role in the process, and the best CIJ performance requires control over ink pressure, temperature and viscosity.
 Improved consistency and control of ink flow will also have the effect of reducing ink build-up in the nozzle, minimising line stoppages and improving productivity.